lichuan6/lichuan6.github.io/src/go/gomod/add-dependency-in-go-mod-in-self-hosted-gitlab.md

 ## How go get works?

-Before digging into the reason why it failds, we need to understand how `go get` works.
+Before digging into the reason why it failed, we need to understand how `go get` works.

 The [gitlab document](https://docs.gitlab.com/ee/development/go_guide/dependencies.html) says that prior to Go 1.12, the process for fetching a package was as follows: